Thubs/Configs/README.md

 ## How to help

-submit any config files which you want added to this repo with a pull request or open an issue if you want a spific programs config
+submit any config files which you want added to this repo with a pull request or open an issue if you want a spicific programs config